-Once you have kids Valentine’s breakfast becomes way more fun than a fancy schmancy dinner.
-Since school mornings tend to get a little nutso, we’ll do breakfast up right on Saturday morning.
+Once you have kids Valentine's breakfast becomes way more fun than a fancy schmancy dinner.
+Since school mornings tend to get a little nutso, we do breakfast up right on the big day.
 On the menu: chocolate covered strawberry smoothies and heart-shaped pancakes.

 They both sound like a treat but they're secretly healthy.
 The smoothie is just fruit, Greek yogurt, cocoa powder and a little vanilla.
 Adding a few mini chocolate chips on top totally fakes 'em out.